In Defence of Outrageous Salaries

 But then I heard about the last CEO, the impact of the GFC, and the old problems with the business.

-It made me think: If I was a shareholder of a company that was plodding along, and you gave me the chance to bring on a brilliant CEO who could turn things around, what would I be willing to pay them?
+It made me think: If I was a shareholder of a mediocre company, and had the chance to bring on a brilliant CEO who could turn things around, what would I be willing to pay them?

 If the CEO of ANZ is directly responsible for company profits increasing by several billion dollars, how much should they get paid?

 Better yet, if ANZ didn't have a visionary leader, how much would they be willing to pay to lure one across?

 That's how you end up with enormous salaries.

 The same goes for Alan Joyce of Qantas, who now earns around $13m a year.